rajeshkotecha/ide_donana_soln/README.md

 1. [Algorithm](README.md#Algorithm)

 # Introduction
 This repository contains the solution for political candidates to help analyze loyalty trends in campaign contributions.
-It identifies repeat donors in various geographies and calculates the donation figures and frequency of donations.
+It identifies repeat donors in various geographies and calculates the donation figures & frequency of donations.

 # Setup Instructions
 The solution is developed using **Python 2.6.6** on **Linux** operating system and requires **blist** package.
 Below are the details -